 Our tests involved the usual variety of acts, both electric and acoustic, and the first thing I noticed about the Eclipses was that they sounded nice and neutral on vocals and acoustic instruments, with a well-defined mid-range complimented by a smooth high end.
 The high-end clarity fell off a bit at a distance, but in the main they handled mid-range sound sources extremely well.
 At higher levels, or when faced with much in the way of bass content, the low end (by which I really mean the upper end of the bass register, at around 120 to 150Hz) became somewhat confused, with the cabinet resonance kicking in more than I'd have liked, but then if you're expecting these speakers to handle bass they really should be used with a sub.
 The spread of sound was also more even than I expected, with that 60-degree field I mentioned earlier, so there were no obvious dead areas in our pub-sized venue.
 I think we'd have managed an even better sound if we'd used a graphic equaliser to roll off the lower-mid a bit, but my own system doesn't have one so I didn't get a chance to try this.

 Incidentally, the sound from behind these speakers is extremely dull and boxy, so you need to be using stage monitors to have any idea of what the sound out front is like.
-This is to be expected, as PA speakers are designed to send the sound out to the front, not back onto the stage, but standing behind these speakers produced an even duller, more coloured sound than I remember from other systems I've tested in the same room.
+This is to be expected, as PA speakers are designed to project the sound forwards, not back onto the stage, but standing behind these speakers produced an even duller, more coloured sound than I remember from other systems I've tested in the same room.

 Like any small speaker, these are a compromise, but used on their own they're very good for small-to-medium venues where the prime requirement is amplification of vocals or mid-range instruments such as guitars.
 Attempts to force them to handle any significant amount of bass result in a more coloured sound, so use with a subwoofer or two is highly recommended if you need full-range coverage.
 A graphic equaliser could also be an advantage to help tame venue problems.
 However, given their mid-range price, the Eclipses turn in a very creditable performance for speakers of this type.